peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 select * from renamed
 ```

+* This query will create a ***view*** in the `staging` dataset/schema in our database.
+> Note : Unless specified otherwise in the model, the default output would be a view in bigquery
+* We make use of the `source()` function to access the green taxi data table, which is defined inside the `schema.yml` file.
-Keep it as it is and run `dbt build`.
-This should create a view in your dbt dataset in bigquery.
-Please note that if unless specified otherwise in the model, the default output would be a view in bigquery.
-If you would like to create a table instead, insert the following statement at the start of your `.sql` script -
+* If you would like to create a table instead, insert the following statement at the start of your `.sql` script -
 `{{ config(materialized='table') }}`.

+The advantage of having the properties in a separate file is that we can easily modify the `schema.yml` file to change the database details and write to different databases without having to modify our `sgt_green_tripdata.sql` file.

+You may know run the model with the `dbt run` or `dbt build` command, either locally or from dbt Cloud.

 Another point to note the difference between `dbt run` and `dbt build` which are quite similar but the following are the comparison of the two:
 | **Aspect**                  | **`dbt build`**                                                                 | **`dbt run`**                                         |